SarinhaCortez/Wedding_Seating_Problem-AI/README.md

 # IA Project 1 - Wedding Seating Planner
-This project focuses on solving the well-known Wedding Seating Planner problem.
-Various optimization algorithms, each with different parameter configurations, have been developed.
+This project was crafted for L.EIC029 course - Artificial Intelligence.
+It focuses on solving the well-known Wedding Seating Planner problem.
+For that, we applied various optimization algorithms, each with different parameter configurations.
 A user-friendly interface has also been included to allow users to experiment with and explore the performance of these algorithms.

 ## Execution
 To get started, you need to install the necessary libraries: